 Pyrethrin-based insect foggers

-Foggers like Raid Yard Guard Outdoor Fogger and Spectracide Bug Stop Insect Killer, provide an immediate, but temporary, relief from black flies.
-Some people will tell you that this should be your last resort when controlling any insect population in your yard, but pyrethrins biodegrade quite readily.
-In other words, you don’t need to worry about poisoning your family or the environment when you’re using pyrethrins.
-This doesn’t mean you shouldn’t use caution; cats are particularly sensitive to pyrethrins.
-Just remember that this is a temporary form of black fly control, and black flies are known to fly several miles before finding a blood meal.
+Foggers like Raid Yard Guard Outdoor Fogger and Spectracide Bug Stop Insect Killer, provide an immediate, but temporary, relief.
+Pyrethrins biodegrade quite readily, so if you’re concerned about the environment, it isn’t as dangerous, though watch for your pets.
+Cats are particularly sensitive to pyrethrins.
+This is a temporary form of black fly control, and black flies are known to fly several miles before finding a blood meal.

-Black flies are tenacious little jerks, and when they’re hungry enough, they will go to great lengths to find a blood meal.
-There are days when even the highest concentration of DEET in your repellent won’t stop black flies from biting.
-Nevertheless, if you are going out into the woods in the morning or late afternoons during the peak black fly season, you should probably find a brand of insect repellent that contains the highest concentration of DEET you can get.
-Some examples of such insect repellents would be: Sawyer Maxi DEET, Fite Bite 30, Muskol, and Cutter Max 100—all of which are 100% DEET, except for the Fite Bite 30.
-Off!
-Deep Woods is a rather common 24% DEET repellent, as well.
-You don’t need to apply this stuff to your face, but the back of your neck, ears, and forehead are common places for black flies to bite.
+Black flies are tenacious, and will go to great lengths to find a blood meal.
+If you are going out into the woods in the morning or late afternoons during the peak black fly season, you should probably find a brand of insect repellent that contains the highest concentration of DEET you can get.
+Some examples of such insect repellents would be:

-I don’t know if there’s actually been any scientific studies done on the color range that black flies find less inviting, but white, off-white, and light tan colored shirts and pants seem to attract less black flies than darker colors like blue, red, black, green, or brown.
-Why is this?
-You’re asking the wrong person.
-How do we know it works?
+White, off-white, and light tan colored shirts and pants seem to attract less black flies than darker colors like blue, red, black, green, or brown.
 Anecdotal evidence provided by hunters, campers, and people who spend a lot of time in the woods suggests that it does.
 Other than word-of-mouth evidence, there doesn’t appear to be any research supporting this claim, but it’s worth a shot.
-Oh, and remember to tuck your shirts and socks in; black flies like to get in your pants and bite you right behind your kneecap.
+Oh, and remember to tuck your shirts and socks in!

-(or maybe your first) when it comes to getting rid of black flies outdoors.
 Head nets are perhaps the most effective physical control of black flies in your immediate personal space.
-We don’t know who exactly the genius was that wrapped his or her head in mosquito netting before going outdoors one day, but we have plenty of companies that are willing to solve your black fly problem on the cheap with this rather basic invention.
-As we’ve mentioned in the article about mosquito bites, we would recommend either Cabela’s Mosquito Head Net (shown to your right), or Coghlan’s Mosquito Head Nets—both of which are cheap ways to ensure you don’t ever swallow another black fly again.
+Plenty of companies that are willing to solve your black fly problem on the cheap with this rather basic invention.
+We would recommend either Cabela’s Mosquito Head Net (shown here), or Coghlan’s Mosquito Head Nets—both of which are cheap ways to ensure you don’t ever swallow another black fly again.
 Or you can give Sea to Summit Mosquito Head nets a try, you can find them at Amazon.